 3 Things You’ll See On Our Alaska Expeditions

-The latest additions to the Fred Expeditions site are cruises to the Last Frontier; Alaska.
+The latest additions to Fred.\ are cruises to the Last Frontier; Alaska.
 There are two different options to choose from, both of which take in the natural wonders of this beautiful place, as well as helping you understand more about its history.
 These trips are operated by Lindblad, who in turn partner with National Geographic, so there’ll be plenty of guidance on hand when attempting to capture that perfect picture.

 Let’s take a look at three things you’ll find in abundance in Alaska.

 In a place which boasts a population density of just over one person for every square mile, there is sure to be endless space in which wildlife can roam free.
 Whilst brown and black bears prowl the lands, occasionally swiping a fish from a nearby stream; eagles hover overhead, patiently waiting to pounce.
 The land is also home to other animals, such as mountain goats, weasels, and pine martens.

 However, it is at sea that you will possibly have your most memorable interaction with the Alaskan wildlife.
 This is one of the best places in the world for whale watching and so the chances are pretty high that you’ll see these majestic animals breaching the waters surrounding your ship.
 There’s also likely to be seals playing along the coasts and perching on the ice floes, as well as orcas and sea lions amongst the waves.

 The traditions of the Haida people live on in a group of islands that are formerly known as the Queen Charlotte Islands.
 Haida Gwaii, as they are referred to now, is a region only open to a small number of tourist vessels, but invites you to learn about the history and culture of its ancient civilisations.
 You will visit the Gwaii Haanas National Park Reserve and a local museum where you will discover remnants of traditional art and carvings.